digital-work-lab/theses/index.md

 It is good practice to write the thesis in a Git-versioned repository, to add notes from the meetings to the README.md file, and give your thesis advisor access to the repository.

+{: .info }
+Remember to create **regular backups** of your work, e.g., by creating Git versions and pushing them to a remote repository, and/or copying files to a USB stick.

 We offer regular **feedback sessions** (every one to two weeks) to discuss open questions and the next steps:

 - Feedback sessions can be in person or online